ainabjerke/home_decor/README.md

 ## Description

-This project was course assignment through my last year of studies.
+This project was a course assignment through my last year of studies showing my design skills.
 It is an home decor website featuring home decor product for women.

 Some features:
 - Flexbox